mandiant/capa/doc/installation.md

 Next, clone the capa git repository.
 We use submodules to separate [code](https://github.com/fireeye/capa), [rules](https://github.com/fireeye/capa-rules), and [test data](https://github.com/fireeye/capa-testfiles).
 To clone everything use the `--recurse-submodules` option:
+- CAUTION: The capa testfiles repository contains many malware samples.
+If you pull down everything using this method, you may want to install to a directory that won't trigger your anti-virus software.
 - `$ git clone --recurse-submodules https://github.com/fireeye/capa.git /local/path/to/src` (HTTPS)
 - `$ git clone --recurse-submodules git@github.com:fireeye/capa.git /local/path/to/src` (SSH)